billkampouroudis/expenses/README.md

 # Expense Tracker App (FSD Architecture)

-This project is an expense tracking application built using React and the Featured Sliced Design (FSD) architecture.
+This project is a small expense tracking application built using React and the Featured Sliced Design (FSD) architecture.

 ## Technologies